-The CARES Act - CRF that were appropriated by the State of North Carolina in House Bill 1043 to the Community College System Office (System Office) and allocated to the colleges to cover COVID-19 expenses.
-As of June 30, 2020, \$195,773 allocated to the College for Small Business Center Counseling, College Career Counselors and Academic Advisory, and Virtual Student Tutoring remained unspent.
+The CARES Act - CRF funds were appropriated by the State of North Carolina in House Bill 1043 to the Community College System Office and allocated to the colleges to cover COVID-19 expenses.
+As of June 30, 2020, the \$117,108.00 allocated to the College for Small Business Center Counseling, College Career Counselors and Academic Advisors, and Virtual Student Tutoring remained unspent.
 The CRF funds must be used to cover allowable costs that were incurred between March 1, 2020 and December 31, 2021.

-The revenues from these programs are contingent upon meeting the terms and conditions of the programs and signed agreements with the funding agencies, are recognized when qualifying expenditures are incurred, funds are used for intended purposes, and other eligibility requirements are met, and are reported in the following revenue captions of the financial statements:
+The revenues from these programs are contingent upon meeting the terms and conditions of the programs and signed agreements with the funding agencies, are recognized when qualifying expenditures are incurred, funds are used for intended purposes, and other eligibility requirements are met, and are reported in the following revenue caption of the financial statements: